-Chris Newman, also known as Newmany, is a creative thinker and graphic designer from south-east London, UK.
+Chris Newman, also known as Newmany, is an illustrator and graphic designer from south-east London, UK.

 He is a fan of anime, good food, and plants, and enjoys playing the electric guitar and bass.
 He is the author of the children’s food waste picture book ‘The Perfectly Wonky Carrot’.

 Mission: To help people bring their ideas to life with fun and engaging design.

 Strategy: Fun, punchy design that convinces and attracts the eye.

 • Produce creative solutions to real problems.

 • Over-deliver where possible.

 Questions supplied by Food Tank.